 \subsection{Computing Hardware: CPUs vs. GPUs}

-Compared to a multi-core CPU, a GPU is a much larger set of much simpler processors, optimized specifically for parallel computations with identical instructions (SIMD parallelism).
+Compared to a multi-core CPU, a GPU has a much larger set of simpler processors, optimized specifically for parallel computations with identical instructions operating over data accessed in regular patterns.
 Each GPU processor has many more arithmetic logic units (ALUs), but reduced control logic and a smaller cache memory (see Figure~\ref{fig:cpu_gpu}).
-For maximal performance, the GPU requires groups of threads within each thread block to compute the same operation on memory accessed via regular patterns.
 GPUs are therefore best at computing highly regular and separable computations over large working sets of data (e.g., large matrix-matrix multiplication) where much of the cache, referred to as \textit{shared memory}, can be manually manged by the programmer.
-It is also worth noting that GPUs typically run at about half the clock rate of CPUs, which further hinders their performance on purely sequential code.

-When leveraging a GPU as an accelerator, for each independent computation, data must be transferred from the CPU's memory to the GPU and then back again after computations are completed.
-This I/O communication overhead can be amortized by performing large amounts of arithmetic operations on the GPU per each round trip memory transfer.
-From a design perspective, GPUs are best suited for applications which require high throughput of the compute workload, have high computational intensity, and exhibit high degrees of natural parallelism.
+We also note that data must be transferred between the CPU and GPU incurring I/O overhead.

 \iffigs

 \fi